-

 draws up soft

-sheets of silence
+sheets of silence___________________

 How is it for you to sit still with your conflicted heart, enmeshed and torn by desire and longing for things you do not have?